 During Dr. Bonner’s 23 years at Azusa Pacific University, he served as Dean of the School of Music and director of the University Choir and Orchestra.
 Under his direction, the APU Choir performed with the Los Angeles Philharmonic in the Disney Symphonic Spectacular at the Hollywood Bowl and performed and recorded with the Cincinnati Pops Orchestra.
 Their 1986 and 1988 Christmas programs were televised by KNBC and nominated for Emmy awards.
 Dr. Bonner completed more than 40 recordings with the University Choir during his 15 years as their director.
 These recordings include Heart of America, an Americana collection; Love Songs, romantic old favorites; the Adoration series of sacred classics; and a number of spirituals, Christmas, and contemporary gospel music recordings, including the Dove Award-winning musical Exaltation released by the Benson Company.In 1989 Dr. Bonner was the first American to conduct at the International Church Music Festival in Oberammergau, Germany, sharing the podium with Sir David Willcocks of Great Britain.
-From 1991 through 1994 he conducted the 2,000 voices and orchestra of the Disneyland Candlelight Procession.
+From 1991 through 1994 he conducted the 2,000 voices and orchestra of the Disneyland Candlelight Procession, sharing the stage with Robert Urich, George Kennedy, Peter Graves, and Michael York.
 He also worked for the Disney Corporation in selecting, preparing, and producing the voices for the summer 1993 Disney Symphonic Fantasy which toured the United States and performed with major orchestras including two weeks with the American Symphony at the Metropolitan Opera House in New York City.

 His philosophy that music is for the masses, not just a select few, permeates his emphasis on communication and relationship through music.